mallocator/gulp-international/readme.md

 with a string or multiple with an array of strings.

+### encodeEntities

+Type: boolean|RegExp|String
+Default: ```true```

+Any non utf8 characters that do not map to html are replaced with html entities if this option is enabled.
+A translation such as "über" would be replaced with "&uuml;ber".
+If the setting is a regular expression then only files with a matching (original) filename will be escaped.
+If the option is instead a string then the filename is searched for this substring.

 ### warn

-Type: boolean
+Type: boolean|RegExp|String
 Default: ```true```

 This enables warnings to be printed out if any tokens are missing.
+If the setting is a regular expression then only files with a matching
+(original) filename will throw warnings.
+If the option is instead a string then the filename is searched for this substring.

 ### cache